ibizaman/selfhostblocks/demo/homeassistant/README.md

 # Home Assistant Demo

+**This whole demo is highly insecure as all the private keys are available publicly.
+This is only done for convenience as it is just a demo.
+Do not expose the VM to the internet.**

 The [`flake.nix`](./flake.nix) file sets up Home Assistant server that uses a LDAP server to setup users in only about [15 lines](./flake.nix#L29-L45) of related code.